Assoc Prof Myles Young

 2022 PhD Psychological Wellness and Self-Determination for University Students with Autism Spectrum Disorder PhD (Clinical Psychology), College of Engineering, Science and Environment, The University of Newcastle Co-Supervisor

-2021 PhD Testing a Gender-Tailored Online Program for Men with Depression and Obesity PhD (Clinical Psychology), College of Engineering, Science and Environment, The University of Newcastle Principal Supervisor
+2021 PhD A Mixed Methods Study of Online Interventions Targeting Depression and Lifestyle Behaviours in Men PhD (Clinical Psychology), College of Engineering, Science and Environment, The University of Newcastle Principal Supervisor

 Past Supervision